Common Server Issues and How to Fix Them

 How to Fix It:

-- Identify Resource Hogs: Use server monitoring tools like htop, Nagios, or Zabbix to pinpoint processes consuming excessive resources.
+- Identify Resource Hogs: Use server monitoring tools like htop or New Relic to identify processes consuming excessive resources.

 - Optimize Applications: Review and optimize resource-heavy applications or scripts.